Candidate Privacy Notice

 Your legal rights to control its use.

 If you become an employee, then we will inform you of other data processing necessary in connection with your employment.

 The Company also processes personal data in connection with its online advertising business, however that activity is not covered by this Privacy Notice.
-If you have questions regarding how the Company processes data for that purpose, or want to manage your choices in relation to that type of data, please consult the Company’s specific Privacy Notice for that area here: http://www.captify.co.uk/privacy-policy/
+If you have questions regarding how the Company processes data for that purpose, or want to manage your choices in relation to that type of data, please consult the Company’s specific Privacy Notice for that activity here: https://www.captifytechnologies.com/privacy-notice/

-· Captify Technologies Limited, (registered in England with company number 07620174) if you apply to work in our UK offices;
+Captify Technologies Limited, (registered in England with company number 07620174) if your employment will be with the UK office;

 For any personal data-related issues you can contact: